decentralized-identity/ion/docs/design.md

 - The delay in anchoring could be intentional or technical.

+- When generating Long-Form DIDs, it is recommended to keep the `<initial-state>` size to less than 1000 bytes to avoid max URL length issues.

 - Explained in detail in [Sidetree spec](https://identity.foundation/sidetree/spec/#long-form-did-uris).

 ### Late Publishing